"Wood" you like continuous insulation?

-GUTEX has produced insulating fiberboards from wood for over 85 years.
-Today, GUTEX is a leader in innovative, environmentally-friendly manufacturing.
-GUTEX uses a mixture of post-industrial, recycled wood chips and shavings and milled wood that has been harvested and grown using sustainable forestry management practices.
+Gutex, based in the Black Forest of Germany, has produced insulation from wood for over 85 years.
+Today, Gutex is a leader in innovative, environmentally-friendly manufacturing.
+Gutex uses a mixture of post-industrial, recycled wood chips and shavings and milled wood that has been harvested and grown using sustainable forestry management practices.

-Wood fiber insulation is a safe, natural and high performing alternative to many synthetic insulation options currently on the market.
+Wood fiber insulation is a safe, natural, and high performing alternative to many synthetic insulation options currently on the market.
 Wood is a renewable resource and a natural carbon sink.
-The general recipe for a GUTEX board is 95% spruce/fir wood, 1% paraffin, and 4% PU resin – making it a carbon negative material made from renewable resources that is a great alternative to mineral wool and foam insulation.
+There are many different varieties and uses for Gutex products, but the general recipe for a Gutex board is 95% spruce/fir wood, 1% paraffin, and 4% PU resin – making it a carbon negative material made from renewable resources that is a great alternative to mineral wool and foam insulation.

 “By adding this board on the exterior, the building is clad, weather and wind protected in one step”